 In 2006, the European and North American models were synchronised, and a more feature-filled version was released.
 The updates included changes in the trailing arm, changed final drive ratio, changes in instrumentation, curved radiator and improved alternator.
 Measures were also taken to deal with airflow due to heat-related issues with past versions.

 After minor variations through the period 2006-12, Yamaha added many useful updates to the model when it came out with the ‘Gen III’ version in 2013.
 Yamaha redesigned the bodywork in the front to achieve better airflow.
-Furthermore, the new design allows more efficient heat management.
-LED accent light around the headlights were introduced as well.
-Outside North America, there was also the introduction of AS (auto shift) model which had electrically adjustable suspensions.
+Furthermore, the new design allows for more efficient heat management.
+LED accent light around the headlights was introduced as well.
+Outside North America, there was also the introduction of AS (auto-shift) model which had electrically adjustable suspensions.
 However, this feature came to the North American market in the next year with the ES model of the bike.